awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-studio.md

 # Create an EMR Studio<a name="emr-studio-create-studio"></a>

 You can create an EMR Studio for your team using the Amazon EMR console or the AWS CLI\.
-You can also use the [AWS::EMR::Studio](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-emr-studio.html) resource template to create a Studio using AWS CloudFormation\.

-## Prerequisites<a name="emr-studio-create-studio-prereqs"></a>
+Creating a Studio instance is part of setting up Amazon EMR Studio\.

+**Prerequisites**

-Before you create an EMR Studio, you need the following:
+Before you create a Studio, make sure you've completed the previous tasks in [Set up an EMR Studio](emr-studio-set-up.md)\.
-+ Authentication set up for EMR Studio\.
-For more information, see [Choose an authentication mode for Amazon EMR Studio](emr-studio-authentication.md)\.
-+ Permission to create and manage an EMR Studio\.
-For more information, see [Administrator permissions to create and manage an EMR Studio](emr-studio-admin-permissions.md)\.
-+ An IAM service role, IAM permissions policies, and security groups set up for Amazon EMR Studio\.
-For more information, see [Configure EMR Studio security](emr-studio-security.md)\.
-+ An Amazon S3 bucket where EMR Studio can back up the Workspaces and notebook files in the Studio\.
-Your EMR Studio service role must have read and write access to the bucket that you select\.
-+ An Amazon Virtual Private Cloud \(VPC\) for the Studio, and a maximum of five subnets\.
-For tips on how to configure networking, see [VPC and subnet best practices](emr-studio-considerations.md#emr-studio-vpc-subnet-best-practices)\.
-+ The following EMR Studio resources tagged so that the EMR Studio service role can identify and access them\.
-You can skip this step if you use a custom service role that does not apply tag\-based access control\.
-Apply the tag key `"for-use-with-amazon-emr-managed-policies"` and set its value to `"true"`\.
-  + Your VPC
-  + Each subnet that you want to associate with your Studio
-  + Your EMR Studio security groups \(if using custom security groups\)
-  + Any *existing* AWS Secrets Manager secrets that Studio users might use to link Git repositories to a Workspace

-  You can apply tags to resources using the **Tags** tab on the relevant resource screen in the AWS Management Console\.
+To create a Studio using the AWS CLI, you should have the latest version installed\.
+For more information, see [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)\.

 **Important**
-Make sure you deactivate proxy management tools such as FoxyProxy or SwitchyOmega in the browser before you create a Studio\.
-Active proxies can cause errors when you choose **Create Studio**, and result in a **Network Failure ** error message\.
+Deactivate proxy management tools such as FoxyProxy or SwitchyOmega in the browser before you create a Studio\.
+Active proxies can result in a **Network Failure ** error message when you choose **Create Studio**\.

-## Instructions<a name="emr-studio-create-studio-instructions"></a>

 ------
 #### [ Console ]